HP Laptop Running Slow? Here Are 5 Common Reasons (& Fixes To Speed It Up)

 How to Fix It: Clean registry and update drivers

-While system registry and device driver errors may sound complicated, they are actually easy to fix by using software like RegCure Pro, a simple to use registry cleaner that goes beyond the typical errors and fixes other things that may bog down the performance of your PC.
-For device drivers issues, try Driver Navigator to find and fix them.
+While system registry and device driver errors may sound complicated, they are actually easy to fix by using software like RegistryCleanerKit, a simple-to-use registry cleaner that goes beyond the typical errors and fixes other things that may bog down the performance of your PC.

 5. Old or Failing Hardware